Project-MONAI/model-zoo/models/oir_flatmount_segmentation/docs/README.md

 ## Citation

 If you use this model, please cite the associated TVST publication https://tvst.arvojournals.org/article.aspx?articleid=2817982 and acknowledge the Hartnett Lab.

-Shah, Neal Sandeep, et al. "AI-Assisted Quantification of Retinal Vascular Parameters in Oxygen-Induced Retinopathy Models: A U-Net Approach."
-Investigative Ophthalmology & Visual Science 67.7 (2026): 5204-5204.
+"Shah, Neal Sandeep, et al. "AI-Assisted Quantification of Retinal Vascular Parameters in Oxygen-Induced Retinopathy Models: A U-Net Approach."
+Investigative Ophthalmology & Visual Science 67.7 (2026): 5204-5204."

 ## Known Limitations